PaperMC/docs/docs/paper/dev/api/scheduler.md

 While the tasks are executed on separate threads, they are still started from the main thread and will be affected if the server is lagging, an example would be 20 ticks not being exactly 1 second.

-If you need a scheduler that runs independently of the server consider using your own [`ScheduledExecutorService`](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/util/concurrent/ScheduledExecutorService.html).
+If you need a scheduler that runs independently of the server, consider using your own [`ScheduledExecutorService`](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/util/concurrent/ScheduledExecutorService.html).
 You can follow [this guide](https://www.baeldung.com/java-executor-service-tutorial#ScheduledExecutorService) to learn how to use it.